Intermediate 8 min read

 Tips

 1. PIVOT column order follows the order values appear in the data.
-If regions appear as Diagon Alley, Hogsmeade, Hogwarts in the data, those become the column order.
+If regions appear as Baker Street, Scotland Yard, Whitehall in the data, those become the column order.
 To change the order, sort your source data first or use ORDER BY on the grouped column.

 2. Blank cells in the pivot result mean no matching data exists.
-Fred Weasley has no Hogwarts transactions, so that cell is empty.
+Sherlock Holmes has no Whitehall transactions, so that cell is empty.
 If you need zeros instead of blanks, wrap individual cells in IFERROR or post-process the result.

 3. PIVOT works on any column with a manageable number of unique values.
 A column with 3 regions creates 3 extra columns.
 A column with 100 products creates 100 columns.
 Keep the pivot column to a reasonable number of categories.